Jon lives in Iceland with his wife and children and has seen the tourist industry explode in the last few years.

 Being a Tourist in Iceland

-While traveling to Iceland is sure to be an enjoyable experience, there are a few things you should try to avoid doing in order to save you money, save you from embarrassment, or keep you safe from harm.
-Here is a list of a few things which are good to avoid while visiting Iceland, as recommended by a local.
+While traveling to Iceland is sure to be an enjoyable experience, there are some things you should try to avoid doing in order to save you money, save you from embarrassment, or keep you safe from harm.
+Here is a list of a few things to avoid while visiting Iceland, as recommended by a local.

 1. Don't Leave Your Coat at Home